anyproto/anytype-heart/docs/proto.md

 <a name="anytype.Event.Block.Show"></a>

 ### Event.Block.Show
-General purpose event to show blocks on a client.
+Event to show internal blocks on a client
-Example scenarios:
-Case A: Page opened, TextBlock didn&#39;t exist, BlockShow(TextBlock) Case B: Page opened, TextBlock updated on a different client, BlockShow(TextBlock) Case C: Page opened, TextBlock updated on the same client, BlockShow(TextBlock) Case D: Dashboard opened, BlockShow(PageBlock)

 | Field | Type | Label | Description |